 A systematic review (SR) attempts to collate all empirical evidence that fits pre-specified eligibility criteria in order to answer a specific research question.
 It uses explicit, systematic methods that are selected with a view to minimizing bias, thus providing more reliable findings from which conclusions can be drawn and decisions made.
 (The Cochrane Handbook)

-The library is prepared to support your systematic review.
-If you would like assistance with a systematic review, please fill out our Systematic Review Intake Form.
+If you'd like to partner with one of our trained librarians for your systematic review, please fill out our Systematic Review Intake Form.

 Team